pquerna/distsync/README.md

 * `distsync setup` creates two identities with limited permissions.
 The first is for uploading, it allows distsync to upload to a single bucket.
 The second is for downloading which gives it permissions to watch for notifications, list, and download from the bucket.
 * `distsync upload` encrypts the specified file, uploads it to s3, and notifies servers it is available.
-* `distsync daemon` watches for notifications, and on a new file being available will download it to the local path using BitTorrent and HTTPS from S3.
+* `distsync daemon` watches for notifications, and on a new file being available will download it to the local path using  HTTPS from S3.

 ## Configuration File Reference